How to Socialise a Puppy: A Comprehensive Guide

 Take your puppy for short walks and outings to experience new sights, sounds and people.
 Try pet stores, outdoor cafes, parks and more.
 Bring treats and use a stroller or carrier if needed.
 Keep it fun!

-At-Home Socialization
+At-Home Socialisation

-Common Puppy Socialization Mistakes
+Common Puppy Socialisation Mistakes

 • Progressing too quickly by introducing too many things too fast.
 Go slow and gauge your puppy’s comfort level.